SeeedDocument/Seeed-WiKi/docs/Grove-Dry-Reed_Relay.md

 The usage of this Dry-reed relay is quite alike that of common relays.

 -   Connect electric light to Grove - Dry-Reed Relay and power for electric light.
--   Connect Grove - Dry-Reed Relay to port D2 of [Grove - Base Shield](/Grove-Base_Shield "Grove - Base Shield") and plug it into Arduino/Seeeduino.
+-   Connect Grove - Dry-Reed Relay to port D2 of [Grove - Base Shield](/Base_Shield_V2 "Grove - Base Shield") and plug it into Arduino/Seeeduino.

 -   Upload the below code.
-Please click [here](/Upload_Code) if you do not know how to upload.

 ```
     int Relay = 2;